What Ancient 'Chewing Gum' Can Tell Us About Life 5,700 Years Ago

 Warinner says the chewing gum find says a lot about the technological revolution happening in her field right now.
 As the technology gets stronger, "we're starting to realize that much more of the past is preserved than we ever thought," she says.

 Warinner recently tried analyzing chewed-up stems from a cave in Mexico, though unfortunately little information was preserved.
-As technology has dramatically improved, she says scientists should be trying to test more objects for DNA that they find on archaeological sites.
+As technology has dramatically improved, she says, scientists should be trying to test more objects that they find on archaeological sites for DNA.

 "It gives me inspiration to go out and start looking for more of these unusual contexts in which we might find interesting information," Warinner says.